hgsgtk/java_sutras_tdd/README.md

 - [ ] comparison with null
 - [ ] comparison with other object
 - [ ] Dollar and Franc are duplicates
-- [ ] Generalization of equal method
+- [x] Generalization of equal method
 - [ ] Generalization of times method
+- [ ] comparison Franc and Dollar